AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Technical Evaluation

+To test if automatic nudging improves mechanics, we compared simulations with automatic nudging against the baseline conditions (\textit{Auto} against \textit{Base} and \textit{Auto+R} against \textit{Base+R}).
+A Tukey's HSD test showed that \textit{Auto} (average score 2.43) significantly outperformed \textit{Base} (average score 0.71) at the \textit{p<0.01} level (\textit{p=0.0001}).
+A Tukey's HSD test showed that \textit{Auto+R} (average score 2.71), significantly outperformed \textit{Base+R} (average score 1.14) at the \textit{p<0.05} level (\textit{p=0.012}).
+Results are presented in Figure ~\ref{H1graph}.
 For instance, in the \textit{Partner Assignments} scenario where student agents were tasked to form pairs for assignments, a recurring issue emerged where agents kept forgetting previous commitments and repeatedly agreed to partner with others.
 With dynamic reflection, AgentDynEx was able to nudge the professor to intervene to help students resolve their pairings.
 In contrast, the \textit{Base} condition became stuck in an endless partnering loop and the simulation was unable to progress.